Fans Are Calling For ‘The View’s’ Joy Behar To Be Fired As The Show Pledges To Stand Behind The Host

 — Aaron Winder (@Strawmelade) February 7, 2019

 The show said that it is standing behind its host despite the backlash.
-According to Radar, a source says that the show obviously knew about the incident, because it had been candidly discussed on air.
+According to Radar Online, a source says that the show obviously knew about the incident, because it had been candidly discussed on air.
 The source defended Behar, saying everyone knows that she isn’t racist and that she has never tried to hide the photo or pretend it isn’t her.

 The show even expected the image to surface again given the debate the country is having about blackface after Virginia governor Ralph Northam was recently accused of appearing in blackface in a medical school yearbook in the 1980s.